devsoc-unsw/notangles/README.md

 - Git (standard on Linux) or GitHub Desktop
 - Node.js and npm (usually bundled with Node.js)
-- Docker (only needed if you are working on the back-end).
-[Instructions](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) if you’re using WSL on Windows.
+- Python

-### Installing
+### Setup

 Clone the repository:

 `git clone git@github.com:csesoc/notangles.git`

-Install dependencies by running:

-`cd client && npm install && cd ..`

 ### Running the front-end

-Navigate into `notangles/client`, then run one of the follow commands:
+Navigate into `/client`, install packages with `npm i`, then run one of the follow commands:

-- `npm start` (if you already have the server running locally; connects to that)
+- `npm start` (if you already have the timetable server running locally; connects to that)

-- `npm run start:mock` (if you don’t have the server running locally; connects to our real server)
+- `npm run start:mock` (if you don’t have the timetable server running locally; connects to our real server)

+If you need to test the autotimetabler, both `npm start` and `npm run start:mock` will connect to the local autotimetabling server.
+Make sure to start it up with the steps below.

-You can then access the client at `localhost:3000` in your favourite web browser.
+You can then access the client at `http://localhost:3000` in your favourite web browser.

 ### Running the back-end

-(Skip this for now) Navigate into `notangles/server` and run `docker-compose up`.
-This runs the server and the database as a bundle.

-(Start from here) After that, navigate to the `timetable-scraper` repo (which can be found [here](https://github.com/csesoc/timetable-scraper)) and run `npm start` to start the scraper’s server.
-To update the scraped data, run `npm run scraper`.
-This command should only need to be run once each term.
+Navigate into `/server`, install packages with `npm i`, then run `npm start`.
+The server will be hosted at `http://localhost:3001`

+### Running the auto-timetabler

+Navigate into `/auto_server`, setup a virtual environment, install the required Python packages with `pip install -r requirements.txt`, then start the server with `python server.py`.

 ## Documentation